pjsalita/server-snippets/README.md

 bash setup.sh [NameOrEmail] #to generate your private and public key
 ```

+Recommendations:
+- Use CloudFlare to manage your DNS.
-After setup you can point your domain to your public IP.
-Sample virtual hosts are under **sites** folder
+- After the setup has finished it will give you your instance's public IP, you can then point your domains to your public IP using A Records.
+- Sample virtual hosts are under **sites** folder.